First Seal set for a big spring after mystery hoof setback

 Hellbent comes through for punters in Inglis Dash

-Goldman now has his sights set on another rich Inglis race before a possible skirmish to Queensland for the BTC Cup or Stradbroke Handicap.
+Goldman now has his sights set on another rich Inglis race before a possible skirmish to for the BTC Cup or Stradbroke Handicap.

 “We’ll just assess this horse day by day now,” Goldman said.